binello7/swisssmartfarming/README.md

 - `libgdal-dev`
 - `python-all-dev`

-To install those dependencies enter the following in your terminal:
+To install those dependencies, enter the following in your terminal:
 ```bash
 sudo apt install -y build-essential libboost-python-dev libexiv2-dev libgdal-dev python-all-dev
 ```

+The package was tested with `Python 3.8.10`, but should work under different versions of `python` as well.

 - install swisssmartfarming in edit mode